 What Are Can and Could?

-In English, these two modal verbs are used in different contexts and are common among English speakers.
-Here are some of the important uses of these two modal verbs:
+Both 'can' and 'could' are widely used modal verbs in English, and they are used in different contexts.
+English speakers commonly use these modal verbs to express a range of meanings.
+Here are some of the most important uses of these two modal verbs:

 - Talking About Ability